-1.1 To reduce Xiphinema and/or Longidorus nematode populations and their potential for lateral spread, and to control the spread of nepoviruses, the groundcover of the 6 metre buffer zone and the certified block should be one of the following:

-- maintained as a homogeneous stand of perennial turf grass established by intentionally seeding with varieties of perennial ryegrass or fescue selected for use as perennial ground covers with minimal contamination by broadleaf weeds. - planted to an annual Sudangrass or mustard species with biofumigant properties, such as white (Sinapis alba) or brown (Brassica juncea) mustards, and cultivated under in mid-season to optimize green manure biofumigant effects. - clean cultivated at least twice a season to disrupt cycles of broadleaf weed growth. - 1.2 If the buffer zone or groundcover of the certified block is not maintained according to one of the three options listed above, the soil must be tested for Xiphinema and Longidorus nematodes every year for 3 years and then every third year thereafter.
-If tests are positive, broadleaf weeds growing in the buffer zone should be tested for nepovirus.
-Xiphinema or Longidorus nematodes must be tested for presence / absence of nepovirus. - 1.3 If Xiphinema or Longidorus are present in the buffer zone, grapevines in the certified block will also need to be tested for nepoviruses on an ongoing basis. - 1.4 In addition to the above options, the groundcover of the certified block may be planted as a green manure cover crop to an annual or short-lived perennial legume species, such as white or berseem clover, with cultivation and reseeding every 1-3 years, as appropriate to the legume species, in order to control perennial weeds.
+- 1.1.
+The soil must be tested for Xiphinema and Longidorus nematodes at the onset of establishing the block for certification and once every five years thereafter as stipulated for the block as described in section 2.3.3.2.
+If tests are positive, broadleaf weeds growing in the buffer zone and grapevines in the "Certified Plus" block will be tested for nepovirus.
+Nematode testing is to be conducted at a CGCN-RCCV approved facility (reference Appendix 8). - 1.2.
+To reduce potential spread of nepoviruses through buffer zones via Xiphinema and/or Longidorus nematode populations, the groundcover of the 6-metre buffer zone for G2-G3 plantings, 4-metre buffer zone for G4 plantings, and the "Certified Plus" block must be one of the following: - maintained as a homogeneous stand of perennial turf grass established by intentionally seeding with varieties of perennial ryegrass or fescue (non-hosts for nepo-viruses) selected for use as perennial ground covers with minimal contamination by broadleaf weeds (which may be alternate hosts for nepoviruses). - planted to an annual Sudangrass or mustard species with biofumigant properties, such as white (Sinapis alba) or brown (Brassica juncea) mustards, and cultivated under in mid-season to optimize green manure biofumigant effects. - clean cultivated or tilled at least twice a season to disrupt cycles of broadleaf weed growth. - 1.3.
+In addition to the above options, the groundcover of the "Certified Plus" block may be planted as a green manure cover crop to an annual or short-lived perennial legume species, such as white or berseem clover, with cultivation and re-seeding every 1-3 years, as appropriate to the legume species, in order to control perennial weeds.